 The entry-level Fusion S, which is fitted exclusively with the 2.5-liter four-cylinder, comes standard with basic features like air-conditioning, power windows, mirrors and locks, an AM/FM/CD stereo with four speakers, cruise control, automatic headlamps, remote keyless entry and Ford's Sync communications and entertainment system.

 The Fusion SE adds standard niceties such as 17-inch wheels (the base car gets steel wheels with hubcaps), a 10-way power driver seat, a center folding armrest and A/C ducts for the rear passengers, two extra speakers for the sound system, SIRIUS satellite radio and body color rocker moldings.
-While it comes standard with the 2.5-liter mill, the SE can also be upgraded with either the 1.6-liter of 2.0-liter EcoBoost motors.
+While it comes standard with the 2.5-liter mill, the SE can also be upgraded with either the 1.5-liter, 1.6-liter or 2.0-liter EcoBoost motors.

 The top-spec Fusion Titanium includes the 2.0-liter Ecoboost in addition to a wealth of other standard kit.
 Highlights from the equipment list include leather upholstery, heated and power-adjustable seats, a 12-speaker Sony premium audio system with HD radio, MyFord Touch and a rearview camera.